Shajan-7/shajan-resume/README.md

 # shajan-resume

-To know about more see it.
+To know more about me see it.